ROCm/rocprofiler/README.md

 ```
  - ROCm is required.

- - Python2.7 is required.
+ - Python is required.
-  The required modules: CppHeaderParser, argparse.
+  The required modules: sqlite3, CppHeaderParser, argparse.
   To install:
   sudo pip install CppHeaderParser argparse